nvngoc2409/genius-chat-widget-sdk-android/Readme.md

 Methods ``showDGChatViewWith(animator: DGChatViewAnimator)`` and ``showDGChatView()`` returned ``DGChatMethods`` which can be used to performed programmatically widget actions

+Best user experience with DGChatSDK achieved when using maximum possible view size e.g. - full size View or Window itself.

 ## Sample project

 The interaction model and example usage can be found in Demo project.
 Refer to the `MainActivity.kt` file.